pbrinkmeier/kit-lecture-notes/betriebssysteme/07-inter-process-communication.md

 #### Atomic operations

-To make the lock variables approach work, we need a way to read and set the lock variable at the time time.
+To make the lock variables approach work, we need a way to read and set the lock variable at the same time.

 In x86, `XCHG` can atomically exchange memory content with a register.
 Lets assume this C interface for `xchg`:
 `bool xchg(volatile bool *lock, register bool A);`
-It'll exchange register content with memory content while returning the previous memory content of our lock.
+It’ll exchange register content with memory content while returning the previous memory content of our lock.

 Implementation of our lock using `xchg`, a so called _spinlock_:
 ```c